The Slants: Fighting For The Right To Rock A Racial Slur

 In an amicus brief she filed on behalf of AAJC, which supports neither party, Chang acknowledged that many of the people behind the brief are fans of The Slants and generally "support efforts to reclaim and re-appropriate derogatory terms, but believe that socially progressive reclamation movements are not an excuse to open federal trademark registration to vile epithets and hateful marks."

-The Justices are expected to issue a ruling by June.
+The justices are expected to issue a ruling by June.

 Just hours after he left the Supreme Court, Simon Tam and his band were at a gathering in northwest Washington, D.C.
 Tam told a small crowd about his journey into Asian-American activism and on to the nation's highest court.
 Then he and his band members broke out some instruments.